sto-krotka/TeachersNotebook/README.md

     Searching by lesson subject, notes or month Login/Logout

-Used technologies: Python with Django framework, Bootstrap, Faker, Pytest, flake8,
+Used technologies: Python with Django framework, Bootstrap, Faker, Pytest, flake8, django-filter